adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 Edge.sendEvent(experienceEvent, null);
 ```

-By default this API sends the `experienceEvent` to Adobe Experience Edge Network to the Adobe Experience Platform Experience dataset configured in your Edge Configuration.
+The `sendEvent` API sends the `experienceEvent` to the Adobe Experience Edge Network.
+If a dataset ID is not set in the ExperienceEvent, then by default the `experienceEvent` is sent to the dataset configured in the application's Edge Configuration.